giuice/diagnosis-app/memory-bank/plugins/setup_plugin.md

 5. Use edit_file to update MATRIX with appropriate symbols
 6. Verify all updates using read_file

-## SETUP/MAINTENANCE MUP - REQUIRED FILE MODIFICATIONS
+## VI.
+SETUP/MAINTENANCE MUP - REQUIRED FILE MODIFICATIONS

 After EVERY significant action in the Setup/Maintenance phase, you MUST: